 - Time in Saddle:On average 5 to 8 hours a day, depending on the distance needing to be travelled.

-- Accommodation:Bush camping - swags and simple dome tents are provided, but you will need to bring your own sleeping bag and pillow (these can also be hired for $50).
+- Accommodation:Bush camping - swags and simple dome tents are provided, but you will need to bring your own sleeping bag and pillow.
 A hot shower and a long drop toilet will be available each night (rustic, but clean).

 The price includes meals, twin share accommodation and riding.